Skip to main content

 The Stained Glass

 They had learned to live without truth.
-But certainty?
-That was still offered freely.
+Certainty, though, was still offered freely.

-And those who would not look away?
+Those who saw the cracks and said so were not argued with.
 They were cast out, condemned by the voices that once called them brother.